Sleep needs of babies and toddlers: Everything parents need to know

 Katrin Stötter

-Mother, certified sleep coach and founder of the sleep consultancy "Bärenstarker Babyschlaf".
+Mother, certified sleep coach and founder of the sleep consulting “Bear-strong Baby Sleep”.

-The sleep of our little ones – a sensitive topic
+The sleep of our little ones – a delicate matter

 The sleep of babies and toddlers is a frequently discussed topic that unsettles many parents.
-Numerous myths and misinformation circulate on the internet, which further increase the uncertainty.
+Numerous myths and false information circulate online, which only increase the uncertainty.

 I too would have wished for this knowledge at the beginning of my motherhood – before my training as a sleep coach.
-Sleep and rest are of great importance for the cognitive and physical development of the little ones – from the first months of an infant's life up to school age.
+Sleep and rest are of great importance for the mental and physical development of little ones – from the first months of an infant’s life up to school age.
 But how much sleep do newborns, babies, and toddlers really need?
-And how can parents optimally support their child's sleep needs?
+And how can parents best support their child’s need for sleep?

 Table of Contents

-• Sleep cycle & sleep phases in babies and toddlers
+• Sleep cycle & sleep stages in babies and toddlers

 • Creating the right sleep environment